bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Do a level-order traversal.
 In each level, append to `res` the last (rightmost) element of that level_

 ---
+- [x] 209.
+Minimum Size Subarray Sum
+> Given an array of positive integers `nums` and a positive integer `target`, return the minimal length of a subarray whose sum is greater than or equal to `target`.
+If there is no such subarray, return 0 instead.

+_Use Sliding Window approach.
+Expand the window while `sum(window) < target` and shrink it while `sum(window) >= target`_

+---
 - [x] 221.
 Maximal Square (Medium)
 > Given an `m x n` binary matrix filled with `0`'s and `1`'s, find the largest square containing only `1`'s and return its area.